firefly-oss/lib-transactional-engine/README.md

 - HttpCall: tiny helper to propagate correlation/custom headers to WebClient.

 Where to go deeper
-- See docs/ARCHITECTURE.md for the full architecture document with detailed explanations and multiple Mermaid diagrams.
+- See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for the full architecture document with detailed explanations and multiple Mermaid diagrams.
+- See [docs/SAGA-vs-TCC.md](docs/SAGA-vs-TCC.md) for a practical comparison of Sagas vs TCC and why this library chooses Sagas.
 - See "How it works" for discovery, DAG layering, retries/backoff/timeout, and compensation semantics.
 - See the Annotations reference for exact attributes and supported method signatures.
 - See the tutorial for a full end‑to‑end example with visuals and troubleshooting tips.